202318/IAP-Group-Assignment-C09-/README.md

 -Administrative functions: Employees can manage books, categories, publishers, and view order history.

--Built using PHP and MySQL with a responsive front-end interface.
+Built using PHP and MySQL with a responsive front-end interface.